- Board Member of the Legal Information Society of Nova Scotia

-Rob is a litigation and insurance defence lawyer practicing in English and French.
+Rob is a Partner in the firm’s Halifax office, practicing in English and French.

 Rob co-teaches Civil Trial Practice at the Schulich School of Law at Dalhousie University.
-He is member of the Canadian Bar Association, the Advocates’ Society, and the Nova Scotia Barristers’ Society.
+He is a member of the Canadian Bar Association, the Advocates’ Society, and the Nova Scotia Barristers’ Society.
 He sits on the Board of the Legal Information Society of Nova Scotia (LISNS) and serves as a member of the Nova Scotia Health Authority Research Ethics Board.